jorgitoooo/acme-search/README.md

 For prop validation, I chose to go with the popular `prop-types` package.
 This package enforces strict prop type validation and throws errors when these prop requirements aren't met which allows us to catch bugs early on and fix them immediately.

-The testing frameworks chosen were, `jest` for unit testing and `enzyme` for end-to-end testing.
-Both are very popular testing frameworks with a vibrant community behind them, clear documentation.
-Both frameworks make it incredibly simple to test our applications in a similar way that a user might interact with our app.
+The testing frameworks chosen were, `jest` for unit testing and `enzyme` for end-to-end component testing.
+Both are very popular testing frameworks with a vibrant community behind them and clear documentation.
+Both frameworks make it incredibly simple to test applications in a similar way that a user might interact with it.

 Finally, when it comes to decisions regarding software design, I chose to implement the separation of concerns design pattern.
 I separated the presentation layer from the business logic layer.
-This separation can be seen by looking at the directory structure where I have the `services` handling the business logic while the `components` handles presentation logic.
+This separation can be seen by looking at the directory structure where I have the `services` handling the business logic while the `components` handle presentation logic.
 As stated before, the `data` directory holds our static `.json` files which currently serve as our resourse access layer that our `services` interact.
 However, the resource access layer can be easily swapped within our `services` by making a few modifications to the parent service constructor.

 #### UI/UX

 Keeping ease of use in mind I decided to avoid creating routes within this application and just displayed all of the information that is relevant to the user in one place.
-I took into account the fact that there could be many search results after a query so I implemented some navigational assistance, such as buttons that take the user to the results seciont of their interest and a button to take them back to the search bar.
-The information is displayed in cards.
+I took into account the fact that there could be many search results after a query so I implemented some navigational assistance functionality, such as buttons that take the user to the results section of their interest (such as the calendar section) and a button to take them back to the search bar.
+All of the information is displayed in cards.
 These cards contain a title, a body with all of the relevant information, and a footer which displays chronological information.
-Icons are used along with subtitles within the body to help visual user better understand the contents of what they're looking at.
-These informational cards have a consistent UI so as to not confused users.
+Icons and subtitles are used within the body to help user better understand and more quickly determine the contents of what they're looking at.
+These informational cards have a consistent UI so as to not confuse users.

 Below I've included some of my original card designs for each search category.
 Designs were created with the AdobeXD software.